appliedailtd/appliedai_daftpgmdemo/README.md

 ##### Applied AI Internal Project

-# Applied AI Daft PGM Demo
+# Daft PGM Demo
 _Autumn 2016_

 Barebones repo to demonstrate usage of `daft-pgm`, a small package for drawing plate notation diagrams purely in Python.
 The package is developed by [Dan Foreman-Mackey](http://dan.iel.fm), and there's lots of info and some demos at the project website [http://daft-pgm.org](http://daft-pgm.org)

 >_As per the project_: Daft is a Python package that uses `matplotlib` to render pixel-perfect probabilistic graphical models for publication in a journal or on the internet.
-With a short Python script and an intuitive model building syntax you can design directed (Bayesian Networks, directed acyclic graphs) and undirected (Markov random fields) models and save them in any formats that `matplotlib` supports (including `.pdf`, `.png`, `.eps` and `.svg`).
+With a short Python script and an intuitive model building syntax you can design directed (Bayesian Networks, directed acyclic graphs) and undirected (Markov random fields) models and save them in any formats that `matplotlib` supports (including PDF, PNG, EPS and SVG).

-This repo accompanies a larger project called **pymc3_vs_pystan** by Jonathan Sedar of Applied AI Ltd, which was written primarily for presentation at the PyData London 2016 Conference.
+This repo accompanies a larger project called [pymc3_vs_pystan](https://github.com/jonsedar/pymc3_vs_pystan) by Jonathan Sedar of Applied AI Ltd, which was written primarily for presentation at the [PyData London 2016 Conference](http://london.pydata.org).

-Applied AI Ltd &copy; 2016

 ---